-This post is particularly poignant this year when our Christmases will be different, we may not sing carols but we can listen and our opłatek may not be shared in the same way but at heart it will be Christmas like any other, because Poles always manage to make it special, whatever situation they find themselves in.
+This post is particularly poignant when our Christmases may be different, we may not sing as many carols but we can listen and our opłatek may not be shared with everyone in our wider families but at heart it will be Christmas like any other, because Poles always manage to make it special, whatever situation they find themselves in.

 One: Moments of stillness